 3. Clear data from Google Play Store and Google Play Services

-If you went through all previous steps and can’t find any relation to your device and Android version, you can try clearing data from Play Store and Google Play Services.
+If you went through all the previous steps and can’t find any relation to your device and Android version, you can try clearing data from Play Store and Google Play Services.
 By clearing local data, you’ll reload the Store and, hopefully, address the problem at hand.

 Here’s how to clear data from Google Play Store and Google Play Services in a few simple steps: